 Bottoming out only occurs in one or two percent of patients.
 Patients are at risk of bottoming out if their breast augmentation surgeon over-dissects the tissue or creates a breast pocket in the wrong place within the breast.
 In some instance, the skin and soft tissues may not be strong enough to support the weight of the implants.
 This condition is more likely to occur if the implants are situated either too low or too lateral in the breast in relation to the nipple.
 Some surgeons create a pocket that is too big and destroys the natural fibers of the breast crease, causing it to separate and allowing the implant to slip downward.
 Patients who have large implants are at greater risk due to the weight and pressure of the implants on the breast pockets.
 Women with naturally small breasts and large implants are also more likely to experience bottoming out and other related complications due to the lack of natural space for the implants within the breasts.
 To reduce your risk, choose your breast augmentation surgeon carefully, and select implants that fit your natural breast size and chest wall appropriately.

-How Do I Know If I Am Bottoming Out?
+How Do I Know If My Breasts Implants are Bottoming Out?

 Bottoming out often occurs gradually.
 Over time, the condition can be identified by upward pointing nipples, a collapsed upper breast pole, a heavier lower breast pole, and a poorly defined breast crease.
 Inframammary scars can also reveal bottoming out if the scars appear higher on the breast instead of along the breast crease.
 The skin at the base of the breast may feel thinner due to the unbalanced pressure of the implant.
 Pain or discomfort may or may not be present.